romestylez/Random-Twitch-Clipstreamer/README.md

 ```python
 target_channel = "your_channel_name"   # Twitch channel to fetch clips from
 ```

 ---

-## 📄 License

-MIT – feel free to modify, share, or extend this project.

----

-## 🙋‍♂️ Support

-Issues, suggestions, or improvements?
-Feel free to open a GitHub issue or pull request.

 ## 🕸️ Hosting & Clip Cooldown (player.html)